 An Inverse Of The Relationship.

-So, we can access an Account model from the User.
+We can access an Account model from the User.
 Now, let’s define a relationship on an Account model that will allow us to obtain a User that owns an account.
 We can determine the inverse of the hasOne relationship using the belongsTo method.

 <?php namespace App; use Illuminate\Database\Eloquent\Model; class Account extends Model { public function user() { return $this->belongsTo('App\User'); } }

 Eloquent will try to match a user_id from an Account model to an id on the User model in the example above.
 An Eloquent ORM determines a default foreign key name by examining the name of a relationship method and suffixing the method name with _id.
-However, if a foreign key on the Account model is not a user_id, you may pass the custom key name as the second argument to a belongsTo method.

 belongsTo